Jamir Jones

-Jamir Jones (born June 14, 1998) is an American football outside linebacker for the Pittsburgh Steelers of the National Football League (NFL).
+Jamir Kyrie Jones (born June 14, 1998) is an American professional football linebacker for the Houston Gamblers of the United Football League (UFL).
 He played college football at Notre Dame.
+He has previously played in the National Football League (NFL) for the Pittsburgh Steelers, Los Angeles Rams, and Jacksonville Jaguars.

 College career

 Jones played four years at Notre Dame, appearing in 55 games during his four seasons.
 As a senior in 2019, he played in 11 games and finished with 50 tackles, seven and a half for a loss, and four and a half sacks.
 He also forced two fumbles and recovered another.

 Professional career

 Houston Texans

 On April 30, 2020, Jones was signed by the Houston Texans as an undrafted free agent and was waived on July 28.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 On April 7, 2021, Jones signed with the Pittsburgh Steelers after catching Mike Tomlin and Kevin Colbert's attention in Notre Dame's 2021 Pro Day.
 Through training camp, he turned heads with his consistent motor and hustle and by regularly winning his one on one confrontations during drills and scrimmages.
-In preseason, he continued his strong play with four QB sacks in four games and by leading the NFL with six QB hits and thirteen total QB pressures while also leading the Steelers with six special teams tackles, earning a place in the 53-man roster.
+In preseason, he continued his strong play with four QB sacks in four games and by leading the NFL with six quarterback hits and thirteen total QB pressures while also leading the Steelers with six special teams tackles, earning a place in the 53-man roster.
 He was waived on September 28, 2021.